 - In order to be eligible for harvesting, the 10,000 XEM in your account must be vested.
 “Vested” means that the XEM have remained in your account for a certain number of days.
 (Usually a couple of weeks, depending on the amount.)

 - Your account’s private key is never exposed while harvesting, so there’s no risk.

 - Harvesting is performed automatically through your wallet.

 - By harvesting your block, you can collect transaction fees for both multi signature accounts and messaging.

 - When you harvest a block you keep all the fees from it.

 Check out NEM’s official tutorial for delegated harvesting if you wish to become a harvester yourself.

-back to menu ↑ Read more about other interesting coins we wrote about.
+Read more about other interesting coins we wrote about.
+What is NXT coin?
+Here is a guide about SIA coin.
 ARK is one of the top 30 coins for more than a year.
 Here is a guide about ARK.
 Monetha attracted some attention recently – check out what is MTH coin all about.
 So many forks – what is Bitcoin Gold?
 And what is Bitcoin Cash?
 Then again, there is bitcoin diamond.
 And bitcoin atom.
 And Super BTC.
 And some others we didn’t cover since they are not worth mentioning.
 Gnosis coin is one of the most intriguing cryptocurrencies right now.
 Check out what is it about.
 For all the stoners among our readers – reading about potcoin will probably be a big joy.
 Many would argue that Cardano – ADA is the next bitcoin.
 Einsteinium coin has an interesting story behind it – read more about it on the link.
 For all the green energy and eco-conscious guys Burst coin is great concept that might solve most common problems in this sector.
 Decred coin is known for their atomic swaps with LTC – they are on of the pioneers of this technology.